timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 17-HOSPITAL, NURSING HOME, DOMICILIARY, AND MEDICAL CARE/SUBCHAPTER II-HOSPITAL, NURSING HOME, OR DOMICILIARY CARE AND MEDICAL TREATMENT.md

   * (1) is a former member of the Armed Forces, including the reserve components;

-  * (2) while serving in the active military, naval, or air service, was discharged or released therefrom under a condition that is not honorable but not—
+  * (2) while serving in the active military, naval, air, or space service, was discharged or released therefrom under a condition that is not honorable but not—

     * (A) a dishonorable discharge; or